Deity Work

 What Is a Patron Deity and How Do You Find Yours?

-A patron deity isn't assigned to you at birth or chosen from a list.
-It's a relationship that develops over time — and it often begins before you notice it.
+A patron deity isn't assigned at birth or chosen from a list.
+It's a relationship that develops over time; and often begins before you notice it.

 Deity work doesn't begin with an elaborate ritual.
 It begins with attention.
 A beginner's guide for solitary witches.